Death of a Deli.

 On the opening day, Wolfie gave away the food for free, thousands of pastrami and corned beef sandwiches were woofed up till it was gone.
 Nothing attracts a crowd like a crowd; and Woolfie’s name took off.

 A few years later, Wolfie opened another up in North Miami Beach “Wolfie Cohen’s Racsal House”.
 This was an all together bigger, brasher venture catering to largest Jewish community outside of New York City.
 Parking for 250 cars, seating for 420 people and the queue would stretch half way round the outside of the building.
-Nobody minded, the food and atmosphere was worth the wait.
+Nobody minded, the food and atmosphere were worth the wait.
 Some said that Wolfies was “built with a queue”

 Slide into one of the red leather booths or red-topped chrome counter stools and you would be met with a bowl of sweet bread rolls and jars of pickle which you were free to eat whilst perusing a menu that offered every imaginable Jewish delicacy; comparable to anything New York had to offer.
 They didn’t make sandwiches, they would serve you a pound of corned beef or chicken and accidently slap some bread around it.
 The Turkey legs came with a pile of Mash that was a mile high.
 Breads and cheesecakes were made fresh daily in the back of the Deli as fast as they were being eaten out front, 24 hours a day.